-How to move consumer and market towards more upcycled food
+Approaches to shifting consumer and market preferences in favor of upcycled food

 What makes a consumer excited to eat upcycled ingredients?
 This was the big question during the Foodvalley NL talk show ‘Upcycling to the Consumer’.
 On Valentine’s Day, Foodvalley NL organised a hybrid event together with our partners of the Upcycling Community and experts from the Ellen MacArthur Foundation, Innova Market Insights and the Upcycled Food Association.
 The major issues surrounding consumer and market were not only deepened, but also provided a lot of inspiration for further collaboration and co creation between Upcycling Community Partners!

-Move from a linear based value chain system, to an on circular design-for-food-based system
+Shift away from a linear value chain approach towards a circular food design system

 We need to take a different point of view when we want to move the linear economy towards a circular economy!
 This was the key message of Rebecca Hesketh of the Ellen MacArthur Foundation.
 Her call to action for food manufacturers and retailers was: think of how we can design our food system for nature positive outcomes?
 Future food should be good for climate, consumer and business, and there are so many opportunities, of which the upcycling of side streams is an important strategy.

 Currently 28% of land is used for food that is never eaten.
 1.2 billion tonnes of food is wasted each year and there are so many side streams that could become very functional and delicious ingredients for food.
 We need to produce ‘iconic’ circular food products that will be appealing to consumers.